-Pre-bankruptcy credit counseling is an opportunity to receive advice from an approved counselor on whether there is some other way for you to get back on your feet financially, or is bankruptcy really the only choice.
+Pre-file credit counseling is an opportunity to receive advice from an approved counselor on whether there is some other way for you to get back on your feet financially, or is bankruptcy really the only choice.

-Anyone filing for bankruptcy must take the credit course, regardless of what chapter of bankruptcy you file for.
+Everyone filing for bankruptcy must take the credit course, regardless of what chapter of bankruptcy you file for.
 If you don’t have a certificate, your case may be dismissed.